 - The dental crown (the visible tooth-like cap)

-Some plans cover only the crown, while others cover the full implant procedure.
-Always get a pre-authorization from your plan before scheduling surgery.
+Some plans cover only the crown (which they treat like a standard restorative procedure), while others cover the full implant procedure.
+Make sure you understand exactly what's covered before scheduling surgery — and always get a pre-authorization from your plan if required.

 D-SNP Plans and Dental Implant Coverage